Determining Whether Links in Pop-Up Messages are Safe

 Pop-up advertisements seldom deliver on what they promise.
 Nearly all pop-up advertisements link to:

-- Phishing/Survey sites - Fraudulent websites that mimic legitimate ones, they're designed to trick unsuspecting users into entering their information (i.e., a phishing website might look like the login page for your bank account, with the goal of collecting your banking information)
+- Phishing/Survey sites are often fraudulent websites that mimic legitimate ones.
+They're designed to trick unsuspecting users into entering their information (i.e., a phishing website might look like the login page for your bank account, with the goal of collecting your banking information)

-- Malware - Clicking on pop-ups often allows third-parties to download malicious software on your computer; putting your data at risk
+- Malware, clicking on pop-ups often allows third-parties to download malicious software onto your computer, putting your data at risk.

 The best way to close a pop-up message is with the shortcut keys (Alt + F4 for Windows/Linux users; Command+Q for Mac).
 By doing this, you avoid clicking on the advertisement completely.